cdktf/cdktf-provider-cloudflare/docs/zeroTrustDnsLocation.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.zeroTrustDnsLocation.ZeroTrustDnsLocationEndpointsIpv6Networks">ZeroTrustDnsLocationEndpointsIpv6Networks</a>>

+A list of allowed source IPv6 network ranges for this endpoint.

+When empty, all source IPs are allowed.
+A non-empty list is only effective if the endpoint is enabled for this location.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_dns_location#networks ZeroTrustDnsLocation#networks}

 ---